 The electronic Hamiltonian $\mathcal{H}_{e}$ is assumed by a tight-binding model.
-The Hamiltonian for vector potential does not enter because of the quasi-static limit.
+The Hamiltonian for vector potential does not enter because of the quasistatic limit.
 A real parameter $\tilde c$ is initially kept finite in the Hamiltonian of scalar potential $\mathcal{H}_{\phi}$ for the ease of quantization.
-After bare scalar potential Green's function is evaluated, we can go back and continue on our quasi-static approximation by simply forsaking $\omega$ dependence in $q_{z}$ entirely, i.e.
+After the bare scalar potential Green's function is evaluated, we can go back and continue on our quasistatic approximation by simply forsaking $\omega$ dependence in $q_{z}$ entirely, i.e.,